open-telemetry/opentelemetry.io/content/en/blog/2024/year-in-review.md

 ## People

-Having 1000+ commits per year, means that there have been equally many PRs.
-For each PR we need reviews, that ensure, that the added content fits into our project, is correct and written in good and plain language.
-We are lucky to have many contributors, who are taking on that responsibility: there are approvers and maintainers of SIGs, that co-own parts of our website, there are approvers for the different localizations, and there are approvers and maintainers in SIG Communications.
-A big shout out to all of them for making 2024 a successful year, and we are looking forward to work with you all in 2025!
+Having 1000+ commits per year means that there have been equally as many PRs.
+For each PR, we need reviews to ensure that the added content is accurate, fits into our project, and is well written in plain language.
+We are lucky to have many contributors who take on that responsibility: approvers and maintainers of other SIGs that co-own parts of our website, approvers for the different localization websites, and approvers and maintainers in SIG Communications.
+A big shout out to all of you for making 2024 a successful year, and we look forward to working together in 2025!

-## Call to action
+## Join us

-If you are an OpenTelemetry end-user or contributor, or if you are just enthusiastic about our project, we would be excited to welcome you as a contributor to the website!
-You can help by raising issues and providing PRs!
-To get started, come by in our channel at the CNCF slack or join one of our SIG meetings, every other Monday at 10 PST.
+If you're an end user, a contributor, or just enthusiastic about OpenTelemetry, we welcome your contributions to the website.
+You can contribute by raising issues, joining discussions, or making PRs.
+Join our [channel](https://cloud-native.slack.com/archives/C02UN96HZH6) at the [CNCF Slack](https://slack.cncf.io/) and come to our [SIG meetings](https://docs.google.com/document/d/1wW0jLldwXN8Nptq2xmgETGbGn9eWP8fitvD5njM-xZY), every other Monday at 10:00 a.m.
+Pacific time.
+With your help, we can make 2025 another successful year for [opentelemetry.io](https://opentelemetry.io/)!